How We Help

 That’s where CASA comes in.

-A CASA volunteer is appointed to advocate for an abused or neglected child’s best interests.
+A volunteer advocate is appointed to advocate for a child that has experienced abuse or neglect and has the child’s best interests.
 The advocate become the “eyes and ears” of the court, making independent, objective recommendations to the judge based on the information they have gathered through meeting with the child and his or her parents, foster parents, social workers, school teachers, therapists and more.